-In ancient times (the years of my childhood,) and until the 1960s-1970s, a woman ruled the life of most Parisian buildings: la Concierge, nicknamed “la bignole” (*) by most tenants.
-Employed by the landlord – mockingly referred to as “le Proprio” (**) – la concierge ruled the building with an iron fist.
+A long, long time ago (the years of my childhood,) and until the 1960s-1970s, a woman ruled the life of most Parisian buildings: la concierge, nicknamed “la bignole” (*) by most tenants.
+Employed by the landlord (mockingly referred to as “le Proprio” (**)) la concierge ruled the building with an iron fist.
 She was in charge of collecting rent, a very important mission.

 |Concierge rue du Dragon,